It can be as secure — perhaps even more secure — because it’s used in a different way.

 The downside, of course, is that signing in with a local account doesn’t get you any of the benefits of signing in with a Microsoft account, like synchronized settings across machines, integration with the Microsoft Store, and several Microsoft apps and applications.
 Nonetheless, it’s a choice some people make for a variety of reasons.

-And, yes, you can sign in to a local account using a PIN as well, though the benefit is primarily about convenience.
+And, yes, you can sign in to a local account using a PIN as well, though the benefit is primarily convenience.